1. cuObjClient API Specification#

 1.11.1.
 Error Codes#

-• CU_OBJ_SUCCESS (0): Operation completed successfully
+• CU_OBJ_SUCCESS (0): Operation completed successfully.

-• CU_OBJ_FAIL (1): Operation failed
+• CU_OBJ_FAIL (1): Operation failed.

 1.11.2.
 Return Value Conventions#

-• Memory management APIs return cuObjErr_t.
+• Memory management APIs return the cuObjErr_t enumeration.

-• Connection status returns boolean values.
+• Connection status APIs return boolean values.

 • Utility functions return pointers or specific types as documented.